 Methanex holds five active resource consents (excluding renewals) for the operation of the Waitara Valley site.
-A summary of the requirements imposed by each of the consents is provided in Sections 3.2.1 to 3.2.4 and copies of the resource consents are included in Appendix II.
+A summary of the requirements imposed by each of the consents is provided in Sections 3.2.1 to 3.2.4 and copies of the resource consents are included in Appendix III.

-A summary list of the consents held by Methanex in relation to Waitara Valley is given in Table 17.
+A summary list of the consents held by Methanex in relation to Waitara Valley is given in Table 18.

-The early consents were granted to Petralgas Chemicals NZ Limited.
-In May 1993, the Company was changed to Methanex Waitara Valley Limited, following the merger of Fletcher Challenge Methanol and Methanex Corporation Canada.
-The consents were transferred into the name of Methanex Motunui Limited in 2005.
+The early consents were granted to Petralgas Chemicals NZ Ltd. In May 1993, the Company was changed to Methanex Waitara Valley Ltd, following the merger of Fletcher Challenge Methanol and Methanex Corporation Canada.
+The consents were transferred into the name of Methanex Motunui Ltd in 2005.

-Table 17 Consents held in relation to the Waitara Valley site, July 2016 - June 2017
+Table 18 Consents held in relation to the Waitara Valley site, July 2017 - June 2018

-Consent Purpose Volume (m3/day) Review date Expiry date 0801-2 Water take from Waitara River for the Waitara Valley petrochemical plant 7,200 Jun 2015 Jun 2021 0802-2 Discharge stormwater from the Waitara Valley site to the Waitara River - Jun 2015 Jun 2021 3399-2 Discharge treated wastewater and stormwater to Tasman Sea 5,000 Jun 2015 Jun 2021 3960-2 Construct rock groyne in Waitara River - Jun 2015 Jun 2021 4045-3 Discharge to air from methanol plant - Jun 2015 Jun 2021
+Consent Purpose Volume (m3/day) Review date Expiry date 0801-2 Water take from Waitara River for the Waitara Valley petrochemical plant 7,200 Jun 2015 Jun 2021

+Consent Purpose Volume (m3/day) Review date Expiry date 0802-2 Discharge stormwater from the Waitara Valley site to the Waitara River - Jun 2015 Jun 2021 3399-2 Discharge treated wastewater and stormwater to Tasman Sea 5,000 Jun 2015 Jun 2021 3960-2 Construct rock groyne in Waitara River - Jun 2015 Jun 2021 4045-3 Discharge to air from methanol plant - Jun 2015 Jun 2021